 Personal Refreshments and Clothing

-No personal drinks are able to be left at any of the aid stations.
+Note: No personal drinks are able to be left at the drink stations

 Transport to the race start is included in the overall price of your package.
 Buses will depart from, or near your hotel.

 NOTE: The below information is to be confirmed.